 Consider taking an immune tonic.

 One of my favourite immune tonics for the winter is elderberry syrup.
 You can make this yourself by simmering some dried elderberries until half the liquid has absorbed and mixing the decoction with equal parts honey (this is a lovely recipe), or you could purchase elderberry syrup (I like Pukka).
-Echinacea root tincture is fantastic for cold and flu and bacterial infections or for general immune strengthening.
+Echinacea root tincture is fantastic for cold and flu and bacterial infections or for general immune strengthening – I tend to use it in acute situations rather than as a preventative.

 Now, does this sound more inviting than a 10 days raw juice cleanse?
 I thought so!
-Hey, I hear you: I used to make unrealistic New Years resolutions which would be very short-lived and unsustainable, causing me to feel guilty and like I’d somehow failed to become the ‘new me’.
+Hey, I hear you: I used to put my body through all sorts of crazy restrictions in the name of health.
 I now know better and realise that true health means playing the long game – you will find no quick fixes, 30 day diet challenges or magic pills around here!
 I help my clients feel great by nourishing their bodies daily, not depriving themselves.
 If you’re ready to feel empowered and back in control of your health, click here to book a free discovery call with me and let’s chat about how some bespoke diet and lifestyle changes can help you flourish this year.

 Perspective: The Potential Effects of Naringenin on COVID-19